whale2/cloudwatch-metrics-client/README.md

 The client collects whatever metrics you feed it with and reports to CloudWatch regularly, though you can use it for ad-hoc reporting as well

-NOTE: aioboto3 is not in the requirements, in case you only need sync version
+NOTE: aioboto3 is not in the requirements, in case you only need sync version.
+If running under Python 3.6, you'll need async_generator>=1.10 as well

 Usage: